Proof of Residency

 NOTE: The proof of residency requirement does not apply to homeless students.
 The McKinney-Vento Homeless Education Assistance Act provides education services to homeless children and youth who lack a fixed, regular, adequate nightly residence.
 See below for more information.

 The McKinney-Vento Homeless Education Assistance Act and PCSD Board of Education Policy 10010 ensure the educational rights for students who are homeless.
 The term "homeless" means individuals who lack a fixed, regular, and adequate nightly residence.
-Students are eligible to receive services under the McKinney-Vento Act if they or their family live in any of the following situations:
+Students may be eligible to receive services under the McKinney-Vento Act if they or their family live in any of the following situations:

 • Sharing housing with other persons due to loss of housing or economic hardship.